 Frequently asked questions

-1. Does the concrete need to be cleaned before applying Epoxydoc epoxy?
+1. Does the concrete need to be cleaned before applying epoxy and other coatings?

-2. How long does it take to apply the Epoxydoc epoxy?
+2. How long does it take to apply Epoxydoc epoxy?

 Approximately 2 to 3 hours for a 2 car garage.
 Allow 24 hr dry time before applying any sealers.
 High humidity can take longer for products to dry.
 Temperature and other conditions may determine overall time.

-3. If my concrete is new do I need to prepare the surface before coating?
+3. If my concrete is new do I still need to prepare the surface before coating?

 Yes.
 Concrete prep is essential for proper bonding.
+Shot blasting, grinding, or use of muriatic acid are all acceptable ways to prep concrete.
 We have detailed training under "concrete prep" on the home page.

 4. How many days do I need to wait before applying any coatings to new concrete?